Truck & Container Load Utilization Calculator

 Load utilization directly affects cost per mile and cost per unit shipped.
 Higher utilization spreads fixed costs across more freight, improving margin and reducing emissions per unit.
 However, pushing utilization too high can reduce flexibility, increase handling time, and raise risk if customer orders change at the last minute.
 The right target depends on mode, network design, and service requirements.

-This tool provides remaining capacity in both weight and volume so planners can quickly see how much additional freight can fit before hitting the limit.
-It is useful for load building, consolidation decisions, and continuous improvement efforts in warehouse operations.
+This tool provides remaining capacity in both weight and volume, plus CBM/cubic-foot conversion, pallet or carton dimensional volume and a simple rectangular space-fit estimate.
+Planners can use it for load building, consolidation decisions, equipment selection and continuous improvement efforts in warehouse operations.
 All calculations are done locally, keeping load data private.

 Utilization targets often differ by mode and service.
-For example, last-mile routes may prioritize cube utilization for package handling, while long-haul truckload routes may prioritize weight limits.
-If you are operating multi-stop routes, keep in mind that load sequence and product mix can reduce practical utilization even when theoretical capacity looks available.
+For example, last-mile routes may prioritize cube utilization for package handling, while long-haul truckload routes may prioritize legal weight and axle limits.
+If you are operating multi-stop routes, keep in mind that load sequence, product mix, pallet overhang, stackability and handling access can reduce practical utilization even when theoretical capacity looks available.
 Use the results as a planning baseline and validate against real loading constraints.

 Formula